-It is requested that the ICTC Management Committee forward this item to the Commission for their review and approval after public comment, if any:
+The ICTC Management Committee met on April 9, 2025, and forwards this item to the Commission for their review and approval after public comment, if any:

 - 1. Approve the attached resolution authorizing the Executive Director or his designee to execute the Master Agreement and to take any actions necessary on behalf of the ICTC for use of TIRCP Funds. - 2.
 Authorize the Executive Director or his designee to execute the Master Agreement between ICTC and Caltrans for use of TIRCP funds.